 12 Ways You Can Help Your Local Food Bank

-More than 40 million Americans live in households that are food insecure, which means that they don’t have the resources to regularly acquire nutritious, safe food.
-Food banks are almost always in need of nonperishable food items, but most people only turn their attention to feeding hungry people around holidays like Thanksgiving and Christmas.
+More than 35 million Americans live in households that are food insecure, which means that they don’t have the resources to regularly acquire nutritious, safe food.
+Food banks are almost always in need of nonperishable food items, but most people only turn their attention to feeding the hungry around holidays like Thanksgiving and Christmas.
 Although it’s great to donate cans of soup and boxes of pasta to a food bank, there’s a lot more you can do to make a difference.
 Here are 12 ways you can help your local food bank.

 Committing a few hours a month to volunteer at your local food bank can be a huge boon to an organization that’s probably understaffed and working with a limited budget.
 Food banks need volunteers to sort donations, stock shelves, prepare meals, serve food, and deliver care packages.
 Your local food bank may also need volunteers to do bookkeeping or online work, so be sure to inquire about their additional needs if you have any specialty skills that you think might be of service.